henrychronowski/CSI230-Demo/userCreateLog.md

 ## 4

 All features implemented.
-Changing the password for pre-existing accounts was particularly troublesome, and I don't like the way that I ended up doing it since it echoes the password.
-It's encrypted at that point so I don't think it's a huge security risk but I'm not an expert.
-I went through trying to use passwd and then eventually settled on chpasswd as it was easier.
-Also, although it's suggested to research the chage command for requiring the user to reset their password upon login I found it easier to use the passwd command to hard set the user's password as expired rather than find the right combination of password age settings to trigger the automatic reset requirement.
+Changing the password for pre-existing accounts was particularly troublesome, and I don't particularly like the way I am doing it since users can view the password in the history.
+It's encrypted at that point so I don't think it's a huge security risk or anything but I'm not an expert.
+I went through trying to use 'passwd' and then eventually settled on 'chpasswd' as it was easier.
+Also, although it's suggested to research the 'chage' command for requiring the user to reset their password upon login I found it easier to use 'passwd --expire' to hard set the user's password as expired rather than find the right combination of password age settings to trigger the automatic reset requirement.

 ### Goal